The kernel of the Gysin homomorphism for positive characteristic

-\begin{lemma} For any closed point $t \in U_{0, T},$ we have $l_{t}(B_{t}) = B_{\overline{\eta}}$ and $l_{t}(A_{t}) = A_{\overline{\eta}}$. \end{lemma}
+\begin{lemma} For any closed point $t \in U_c,$ we have $l_{t}(B_{t}) = B_{\overline{\eta}}$ and $l_{t}(A_{t}) = A_{\overline{\eta}}$. \end{lemma}

-\begin{proof} see \cite[Proposition 20]{BanGul} \end{proof}
+\begin{proof} See \cite[Proposition 20]{BanGul}. \end{proof}

 Thus, when studying the varieties $A_{t}$ in a family, we can either work at the level of the geometric generic point or at a very general closed point on the base scheme.
 Another good reference for the above section is \cite{vial}.